 A complete education includes experiences that seek to develop the mind, body, and spirit.
-Chapel attendance, therefore, is an integral part of the educational process and one of the distinctive features of attending a Christian university.
-All full-time, degree-seeking students are required to receive credit (no grade) for chapel attendance.
+Chapel attendance is an integral part of the educational process and one of the distinctive features of attending a Christian university.
+All full-time, degree-seeking students are required to receive credit for chapel attendance.
 Regular chapel programs are held each Wednesday at 10:00 a.m. and 11:00 a.m. in the W. W. Walton Chapel.
-Informative and inspirational programs are presented.
-More information is available on the Spiritual Life website.
-All students, faculty, and staff are invited to attend.
+Information on the programs presented is available on the Spiritual Life website.
+All students, faculty, and staff are invited to attend chapel services.